What is a company according to the GDPR? ECJ tightens calculation of fines

-On February 13, 2025, the European Court of Justice (ECJ) issued a ruling in case C-383/23 that could have far-reaching consequences for the calculation of fines under the General Data Protection Regulation (GDPR).
+On February 13, 2025, the European Court of Justice (ECJ) issued a ruling in case C-383/23 that has far-reaching consequences for the calculation of fines under the General Data Protection Regulation (GDPR) could have.
 At the heart of the decision was the question of whether the term "undertaking" in Art.
-83 (4) to (6) GDPR should be interpreted in the sense of EU competition law.
-If so, the total turnover of a group of companies could be taken into account when assessing a fine if a subsidiary violates the GDPR.
+83 (4) to (6) GDPR is to be interpreted in the sense of EU competition law.
+The total turnover of a group could then be taken into account when assessing a fine if a subsidiary violates the GDPR violates.

 Background to the case

 The case concerns the Danish furniture store chain ILVA A/S, a subsidiary of the Lars Larsen Group.
-ILVA has been charged by the Danish public prosecutor's office with a breach of the General Data Protection Regulation (GDPR).
-The company is alleged to have stored personal data of at least 350,000 former customers for an unreasonably long period of time.
-This is alleged to have been done without a lawful basis and contrary to the requirements of the GDPR regarding data minimization and storage limitation.
+ILVA was prosecuted by the Danish public prosecutor's office for a breach of the General Data Protection Regulation (GDPR) has been indicted.
+The company is said to personal data of at least 350,000 former customers over an unreasonably long period of time.
+This is said to have been done without a lawful basis and contrary to the requirements of the GDPR with regard to data economy and storage limitation.

-Following an investigation, the Danish Data Protection Agency Datatilsyn came to the conclusion that the breach was serious.
-It recommended a fine of DKK 1.5 million (approx. 201,000 euros).
+Following an investigation, the Danish Data Protection Agency Datatilsyn came to the conclusion that the Infringement was to be classified as serious.
+It recommended a fine of DKK 1.5 million (approx. EUR 201,000).
 The calculation of this fine was not only based on ILVA's turnover, but included the total turnover of the parent company Lars Larsen Group.
 The authority argued that the economic unit was decisive for the amount of the fine.
 A deterrent effect could only be guaranteed if the fine was based on the entire group turnover.

 However, the court of first instance, Ret i Aarhus (Aarhus Court, Denmark), significantly reduced the fine to DKK 100,000 (approx. EUR 13,400).
 It based this decision on the fact that only ILVA as a legal entity was the subject of the proceedings and not the entire group.
 The court also assumed that ILVA had acted negligently but not intentionally in this case.

 The Danish public prosecutor appealed against this judgment to the Vestre Landsret (Regional Court for Western Denmark).
 It argued that the term "undertaking" in Art.
-83 (4) to (6) GDPR should be interpreted in accordance with the concept of undertaking under EU law.
+83 para.
+4 to 6 GDPR should be interpreted in accordance with the concept of an undertaking under EU law.
 Accordingly, the total turnover of the economic entity, i.e. the group, must be taken into account when calculating the fine.
 This ultimately led to the case being referred to the ECJ in order to obtain a binding clarification of this legal issue.

 These legal issues came before the ECJ